-At June 30, 2023 there were 38,647,485 (December 31, 2022 - 38,647,485) issued and fully paid common shares outstanding.
+At September 30, 2023 and December 31, 2022, there were 38,647,485 issued and fully paid common shares outstanding.

 8. SHARE CAPITAL (continued)

 Stock options

 The Company has established a Stock Option Plan (the "Plan") for directors, officers, employees and consultants.
 The number of common shares that are available for grants of options under the Plan shall not at any time exceed 10% of the number of outstanding common shares, calculated at the time of grant.
 Options granted under the Plan generally have a term of five years and vest on the date of the grant.